Eihcir0/one001gag/one001gag/docs/api-endpoints.md

 - `DELETE /api/session`
 - `GET /api/session`

-### Notes
+### Posts

-- `GET /api/notes`
+- `GET /api/posts`
-  - Notes index/search
+  - posts index
   - accepts `tag_name` query param to list notes by tag
   - accepts pagination params (if I get there)
+  - calculates total UpVotes/DownVotes and Comments (NEED HELP WITH THIS!!!)

-- `POST /api/notes`
+- `POST /api/posts`
-- `GET /api/notes/:id`
+- `GET /api/post/:id`
-- `PATCH /api/notes/:id`
-- `DELETE /api/notes/:id`
+  - calculates total UpVotes/DownVotes and Comments (NEED HELP WITH THIS!!!)
+  - new comment form
+  - shows nested comments index

-### Notebooks
+### Comments

-- `GET /api/notebooks`
-- `POST /api/notebooks`
+- `POST /api/post/:id/comments`
+  - index of all comments for a post
+  - accepts pagination params (if I get there)
 - `GET /api/notebooks/:id`
-- `DELETE /api/notebooks/:id`
-- `GET /api/notebooks/:id/notes`
-  - index of all notes for a notebook
-  - accepts pagination params (if I get there)

 ### Tags

-- A note's tags will be included in the note show template
-- `GET /api/tags`
-  - includes query param for typeahead suggestions
-- `POST /api/notes/:note_id/tags`: add tag to note by name
-  - if note doesn't already exist, it will be created
-- `DELETE /api/notes/:note_id/tags/:tag_name`: remove tag from note by name
+- Hmmmm. not really sure how to handle this from the api